DanielCreggOrganization/w10-lab-inheritance-G00471550/README.md

 ### Explanation
 -   **Superclass (Parent Class):** The class from which properties and methods are inherited.
 It represents a general concept.
 -   **Subclass (Child Class):** The class that inherits from the superclass.
-It represents a specialized version of the superclass.
+It represents a specialised version of the superclass.

 Inheritance establishes a hierarchy between classes, where the subclass extends the functionality of the superclass.